ErpNetDocs/winclient/introduction/fields-management/default-values-management.md

 The <b>Clear default value</b> function clears the data set as default.

-- To use that functionality, go to the field of choice, right-click it and select <b>Clear default value</b> from the menu.
+- To use that functionality, go to the field of choice, right-click it, and select <b>Clear default value</b> from the menu.

 ![Clear default value](pictures/clear-defaultvalue1.png)